mikabytes/clubhouse-gears/README.md

 # Clubhouse Gears

 Gears is an extension to Clubhouse.io that enables automating common tasks in a WHEN-THEN pattern.
-Rules are written in plain Javascript and configured directly in Clubhouse.
+Rules are written in plain Javascript and written directly in Clubhouse.

 <p align="center">
   <a href="http://www.youtube.com/watch?v=SpzzbbauKRA" title="Introduction to Clubhouse Gears">